 The shade offered on most of the boats is minimal so be sure you have a swimsuit cover-up with you to keep your shoulders from burning!

-You’ll end up wearing flip flops all day, every day in the Philippines.
+You’ll end up wearing flip flops all day, every day while vacationing in the Philippines.
 Be sure to pack at least one pair!
+We love Ipanemas because they are incredibly comfortable but also durable so one pair will last you a long time!

-While some hotels and boat tours will provide you with a beach towel, many will not.
+While some hotels and boat tour operators in the Philippines will provide you with a beach towel, many will not.
 Best to pack your own.
-Bring a beach towel that is large enough to lounge on, lightweight enough to carry around with you on excursions, and that will dry quickly.
+Pack a beach towel that is large enough to lounge on, lightweight enough to carry around with you on excursions, and that will dry quickly.

 If you’re a snorkeling fanatic and can’t wait to see the underwater wonders of the Philippines, you may want to consider bringing your own gear.
 Most boat tour operators have snorkel masks available for rent but they have been through some wear and tear.
 You’ll love how well this full-face mask fits your face to keep the water out.

 You’ll undoubtedly have a few epic photoshoots while enjoying the crystal clear water and sandy beaches in the Philippines.
-Bring a fun pool floaty to add a little something extra to your photos!
+Bring a fun pool floaty to add a little something extra to your photos and to keep you entertained for hours at the beach!

 - Plenty of denim shorts and tanks